Stranded abroad: Kiwis 'excited, nervous' about getting home

 She thought the PM should have acknowledged the financial burden placed on New Zealanders who travelled overseas in early December only to be stranded when the Government pushed back the reopening dates.

+"I feel really let down by the Government for not allowing us to return home and self-quarantine earlier.
+I believe we could have been treated with more respect."

+"I'm absolutely relieved and I'm not anxious any more … but I actually think we shouldn't be grateful because it's our right and it's been denied us."

-Meanwhile a Kiwi in Australia who is applying for an emergency spot in MIQ said the new border announcement has left him "at a crossroads".
+Meanwhile, a Kiwi in Australia who is applying for an emergency spot in MIQ said the new border announcement has left him "at a crossroads".

 Turawaho Hemopo, who lives in Brisbane, spoke to the Herald this week about his struggle to get an emergency MIQ spot in time to see his mother, who is terminally ill and has just months to live.